 But I can get to my Christmas dishes to set a proper table for our Christmas lunch!
 I started with some of the elements I used in last week's Twelve Drummers Drumming -- holly placemats, pine cones and berries.

 Since this is set for lunch, simple dinner plates will do.
 These belonged to Greg's grandmother and I remember many wonderful Christmases spent eating lunch at her house.
 I love the unusual shape of the plates and the deep green stripe along the rim.

 Last week's centerpiece has been placed in a vintage hammered aluminum bowl my mother received as a wedding gift.
 Bottle brush trees are clustered on either side, echoing the Christmas trees on the plates.

 Toys cluster underneath the tree.

 A few weeks ago we escaped the construction chaos and went to an antique mall held monthly in Atlanta.
-We happily came home with this candy dish.
+I happily came home with this candy dish.